Frequently Asked Questions: Parking

 A: Summer term permits usually go on sale during the last week of May.

-5. Q: If I use a handicap placard, do I need to purchase a parking permit?
+5. Q: If I use an ADA placard, do I need to purchase a parking permit?

 A: No. If you have a state-issued placard that has been issued to you, you have many accessibly parking options around campus.
 You may park in any designated accessible parking space, any regular permitted space, and any pay station space (including parking structures).

-6. Q: If I don't live on campus, can I still purchase an 'R' lot permit?
+6. Q: If I don't live on campus, may I still purchase an 'R' lot permit?

 A: No. 'R' lot permits are specifically designated for students who live on campus.
-You can try to purchase T, P*, Rio, M*, J*, Yale and L*, parking permits. *Eligibility restrictions apply.
+You may try to purchase G*, T, P*, Rio, M*, J*, Yale and L, Q* and Elks parking permits. *Eligibility restrictions apply.